Quiz: Name These Footballers Who Rejoined Their Former Clubs

 Can you name these footballers who re-joined their former club?

-This quiz gives you five minutes to correctly guess these 27 players who rejoined their former clubs.
+This quiz gives you six minutes to correctly guess these 27 players who rejoined their former clubs.

 Of course, it is not the complete list of footballers who rejoined their former clubs, but rather a select group of players.